Omsund Bridge: Current bridge

 A new 292 m long concrete cantilever bridge, with two lanes and a fenced walkway for pedestrians and cyclists, was built right alongside of the old, narrow bridge in 1981.
 The bridge carries Norwegian National Road 70, in that area named Freikollveien.

 The main spans horizontal curvature was unusually tight, for a concrete cantilever bridge of the time.
 In the New Year's Day Storm of 1992, the bridge was hit by a large shrimp trawler, and concrete degradation repair was performed on the bridge in 2013.

 Future bridge

-On 18 March 2010, preliminary plans for a new 600 m long replacement bridge were unveiled, as a part of a future highway to Kristiansund.
+On 18 March 2010, preliminary plans for a new 600 m long replacement bridge were unveiled, as a part of a future, larger highway to Kristiansund.